This quiz challenges you to figure out which country is bigger based on a series of world maps using the Mercator map projection.

 A common complaint is Mercator makes certain features look disproportionately large.

-For example, Greenland on a Mercator map looks to be almost as big as Africa.
+For example, Greenland on a Mercator map looks to be almost as big as the continent Africa.
 In reality, the continent of Africa is almost 14 times larger than Greenland in area (30,200,000 km² compared to 2,166,086 km²).

 Each world map shows two highlighted countries in yellow.